actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 # Investigating why "Service" is not significant in the full model

-In terms of causality as I elaborated, the full model of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$Service + nyc$East}$ would make more sense.
-However, a slight problem in the model as one might have caught on is the insignificance of "Service" when combined with other variables.
+In terms of causality as I elaborated, the full model of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$Service + nyc$East}$ would make more sense causality-wise.
+However, a slight problem in the model as one might have caught on is the insignificance of "Service" itself when combined with other variables.

+Could this mean the full model is not that accurate after all and that a new model is needed?

 Let us first look at the pairwise plots to check the pairwise relationships between response variable "Price" and the possible predictor variables "Food", "Decor", "Service" and "East".